This is Post #7 (Pressed Rawhide Bones For Dogs) in a series of articles summarizing the pros & cons of 12 Long-Lasting Dog Chews.

 Generally, you should buy smaller ones for puppies, and larger ones for big dogs.
 When in doubt, choose a larger bone for your dog over a smaller one.

-NOTE: If your dog “gulps” food rather “chews” it, you should take their pressed rawhide bone away from them once it has become small enough to entirely fit inside your dog’s mouth.
+NOTE: If your dog “gulps” food rather “chews” it, you should take a pressed rawhide bone away from them once it has become small enough to entirely fit inside your dog’s mouth.
 (My dogs don’t “gulp” or “swallow quickly” what they’re eating.
 They tend to chew things into smaller bites instead — so I usually have plenty of time to remove a pressed bone that’s become too small.)

 Where To Find Pressed Rawhide Bones For Dogs